oracleyue/sparseVecCIG/README.md

 ## List of functions and scripts

-Core functions:
+Function:
++ model estimation and selection

-- `bcdSpML.m`: the main funciton to solve the optimization problem.
+  - `spMLE.m`: the main funciton to solve the optimization problem.

   - `calcLambda.m`: chooses the "optimal" lambda (the regularization parameter) via AIC or BIC criterion.

+    - `setOptions.m`: a quick/easy interface to generate the argument
+      `algOpt` for `calcLambda()` calls.

++ random model generation and visualization

   - `sprandOm.m`: randomly generate sparse inverse covariance matrix Omega.

   - `imshowOm.m`: an assistant function to visualize matrix Omega to check its sparsity structure.

 Demo scripts:

-- `main.m`: a simple script to use `bcdSpML()` to estimate sparse Omega.
+- `main.m`: a simple script to use `spMLE()` to estimate sparse Omega.

-- `main_lambda.m`: a simple demo to use AIC/BIC to choose an "optimal" lambda.
+- `main_lambda.m`: a simple demo to use AIC/BIC to choose an "optimal" lambda by calling `calcLambda()`.

-- `benchmark_single.m` and `benchmark_multiple.m`: scripts to benchmark
-  computation time for our algorithm and the Goran Marjanovic's algorithm ([link](https://ieeexplore.ieee.org/abstract/document/8461742)).
+- `main_benchmark.m`: a script to benchmark computation time for our algorithm and the Goran Marjanovic's algorithm ([link](https://ieeexplore.ieee.org/abstract/document/8461742)).
 Here we didn't include Goran's codes due to copy right issues.
-One may contact the original authors to get their codes, and place in the folder `./Goran/` to run these two scripts.
+One may contact the authors to get their codes, and place them in the folder `./goran/` in order to run this script.